Site logo

 Top 3

-3) Best service: Wise and OFX enjoy excellent reviews on the many review sites TorFX is the best in the business.
-To make it easy TorFX provides a quote here based on the amount you want to send and goes one step further when it comes to sign-up as they tend to be very telephone oriented from the outset.
+3) Best customer service: For most people Wise and OFX are excellent choices depending if you want to send relatively small amounts (Wise) or larger amounts (OFX).
+However I do often recommend TorFX to people who need extra “hand holding”.
+This is because TorFX is unique in its telephone based customer service which has scored 4.9/5 on Trustpilot for years.
+TorFX provides a quote based on the amount you want to send and goes one step further when it comes to sign-up as they tend to be telephone-oriented from the outset.
 They also have offices in the UK and Australia which operate during business hours.

-Check out our reviews for Wise Review (formerly Transferwise), OFX Review and TorFX Review.
+Check out my in-depth reviews for Wise Review (formerly Transferwise), OFX Review and TorFX Review.

 How it Works

-3) Finally your money is then deposited into your specified destination account.
+3) Your money is then deposited into your specified destination account.

-Money transfer companies are great at keeping you informed at each step of the way.
-Generally they use emails and SMS to update you.
+These companies are great at keeping you informed at each step of the way.
+Generally, they use emails and SMS to update you.
+Most transfers I do with Wise this all happens while I am still logged in (minutes), but for larger transfers (like OFX and TorFX) it can take days depending on the countries and amount.

 Competitive: Exchange rates and fees that are designed to beat the banks.
 You must have a bank account in the country from which you are transferring and which you are receiving (the latter is required only if you are sending to yourself).